|Reviews & Columns|

-The main English DTS-HD MA 5.1 surround mix is clean and clear and problem-free.
+The main English Dolby 5.1 surround mix is clean and clear and problem-free.
 Obviously, this is a talky show, so much of the focus is up front on the dialogue, but there is constant atmospheric activity in the rear speakers and the frequent source music cues are given plenty of oomph, especially in the dialogue-free moments.
-The disc also offers French DTS 5.1 surround and Spanish DTS 2.0 stereo audio dubs, plus English SDH, French, Spanish, Danish, Finnish, Norwegian, and Swedish subtitles.
-(Oddly, the Brazilian Portuguese subtitles from the DVD are not offered.)
+The disc also offers French Dolby 5.1 surround and Spanish Dolby 2.0 stereo audio dubs, plus English, French, Spanish, and Brazilian Portuguese subtitles.
+English closed captioning is also available.

 - A rotating roster of cast and crew, including Dunham, Apatow and Konner, comment on half of the season's episodes (mostly the second half).
 All of these tracks (except for maybe Dunham's solo commentary on the season finale) are chatty and fun, with good behind-the-scenes tidbits.
 One memorable exchange between Dunham and Apatow occurs during a somewhat kinky role-playing scene between Hannah and Adam, in which Apatow semi-seriously suggests that maybe they should try going a couple of episodes without any shots of Dunham's boobs as a nice change of pace.
 Dunham replies that at least half of season four will be boobs-free.

 Girls seems to be forever swirling in a storm of hype and anti-hype backlash, which unfortunately overshadows the quality of the show a bit too much.
-The show doesn't necessarily represent the voice of a generation.
+The show doesn't represent the voice of a generation.
 It's just a show.
 And as just a show, it's consistently funny, smart, awkward, touching, relatable, frustrating, and, above all, entertaining.
-The Blu-ray looks and sounds great, and offers plentiful worthwhile supplements.
-The whole packages comes Highly Recommended.
+Highly recommended

 Justin Remer is a filmmaker, oddball musician, and frequent wearer of beards.
 His new single, Don\'t Depend on Me, is now available to stream or download on Bandcamp, Spotify, Amazon, Apple, and wherever else fine music is enjoyed.